About Shelf Gamer

 A review is most useful when you know the reviewer's background and tastes.
 So, let me give you a sense of who I am as a gamer:

-I play solo to 4 players, but mostly at 2 players.
-My girlfriend is my primary gaming partner and we play together several times a week.
-Solo games are generally too fiddly for me to play regularly, but I do like them from time to time.
-We meet with family a few times a year and that's when we get to play at higher player counts.
+I mostly play at 2 players, but also enjoy everything from solo up to 6 players.
+My wife is my primary gaming partner and we play together several times a week.
+Solo games are a bit too fiddly for me to play every day, but I do like them from time to time.
+And when we meet with family a few times a year, that's when we break out the higher player counts!

 I prefer games that are light to medium weight.
 The most complex game in my collection is Viticulture: Tuscany Essential Edition.
 Between the stresses of work and adulthood, we usually don't enjoy heavy or fiddly games.

 I love both Euro-style and American-style games.
-I'm just as happy playing Survive: Escape From Atlantis! or Dice Throne as I am playing Bohnanza or Ticket to Ride.
-There's a time and place for every style of board game, and I try to be mindful of that every time I have the privilege to play a new game.
+I'm just as happy playing Survive the Island or Dice Throne as I am playing Bohnanza or Ticket to Ride.
+There's a time and place for every style of game, and I try to be mindful of that whenever I have the privilege to play a new game.

 I've been board gaming since the 1990s.
 I fondly remember toying around with worn boxes of Monopoly, Pay Day, Guess Who, and Jumpin' Monkeys.
 As I grew up, I encountered games like Illuminati, Munchkin, Carcassonne, Citadels, Bang!, For Sale, Fluxx, The Resistance, and so many more.
 The hobby has evolved quite a bit since those days—and it's so exciting!